network-reconstruction/Networks/dev/network-geometry/directed-graphs/docs/index.rst

 The module is divided into 2 main parts:

-1. Original: The original code provided by Antoine Allard et al., modified for python and as a full pipeline, including the generation of random directed networks, inference of parameters from a given network, and analysis of the ensemble of networks generated
+1. Original: The original code provided by Antoine Allard et al., modified for python and as a full pipeline, including the generation of random directed networks, inference of parameters from a given network, and analysis of the ensemble of networks generated.

 2. JAX: The code that has been converted to JAX for vectorized inference, generation, and analysis of networks.